Bridging the divide between leaders / leading REHDA members and newcomers / novices in the industry.

 With exclusive talk series, tours, and social events, members of REHDA Youth have the opportunity to network with the elite and experience the workings of the industry.

-Building Construction Components Part 3 (CPD POINTS AVAILABLE) – Pre-stress System – Waterproofing – Formwork System Date: 22 Oct 2021, Friday Time: 3.00pm – 5.00pm Building Construction Components (BCC) focuseS on providing basic fundamentals during the construction phase of a project.
-BCC can be a purposeful event to gain insight into building construction KNOWLEDGE to
+Building Construction Components Part 7 (CPD POINTS AVAILABLE) – Mechanical Engineering Services – Electrical Engineering Services – Lift Services Date: 20 May 2022, Friday Time: 3.00pm – 5.00pm Building Construction Components (BCC) focuses on providing basic fundamentals during the construction phase of a project.
+BCC can be a purposeful event to gain insight into building construction knowledge to equip

 In January 2016, REHDA Youth signed a MOU with the Women’s Aid Organisation (WAO) to rebuild their Child Refuge Centre.
 The Centre is home to 16 kids sometimes with their mothers and acts as a shelter for child victims of domestic abuse.
 The Centre also acts as a base for WAO to provide specialised child